google-research/evoflow/README.md

 ## Getting started in 30 seconds

 1. Install EvoFlow: `pip install evoflow`
-2. Head to our [hello world notebook](https://github.com/google-research/evoflow/blob/master/notebooks/maxone.ipynb) that will shows you how to use EvoFlow to solve the classic MaxOne problem.
+2. Head to our [hello world notebook](https://github.com/google-research/evoflow/blob/master/notebooks/onemax.ipynb) that will shows you how to use EvoFlow to solve the classic OneMax problem.

 ## Tutorials